philiptran218/UNSW_Dreams/assumptions.md

 - For channel_messages_v1, if the start value is equal to the number of messages in the channel, the function will return an empty 'messages' list.
 - Auth_register will remove newline or tabs from generated handles.
+- In testing for admin_userpermissions_change, there is only one created test user.
+Because of this, their id is the only valid id that can be tested.
+This makes testing easier as it reduced the amount of fixtures that need to be created.